-Minnesota has started developing and implementing strategies and work plans for communications, marketing and stakeholder outreach and engagement efforts to market the Exchange and educate Minnesotans about the Exchange.
-These activities include coordinating Exchange communications and outreach activities with the Minnesota Departments of Commerce, Human Services, and Health.
-Activities to date include:
+Minnesota is continuing to develop and implement strategies and work plans for communications, marketing, and stakeholder outreach and engagement efforts designed to educate Minnesotans about the Exchange.
+These activities include coordinating Exchange communications and outreach activities in a number of state agencies including Minnesota Management and Budget, Minnesota Department of Human Services, Minnesota Department of Commerce, Minnesota Department of Health and MN.IT.
+Activities include: